 Persons alleging a violation of fair housing laws will be referred to FloridaCommerce’s local contact and process to file a complaint.
 FloridaCommerce will retain a log and record of all fair housing inquiries, allegations, complaints, and referrals.
 In addition, FloridaCommerce will report suspected non-compliance to HUD.
 The contact for Fair Housing Complaints is:

-FairHousing@deo.myflorida.com

-(850) 717-8426
+FairHousing@Commerce.fl.gov

 Conflict of Interest